jimmydavenextuple/pe-masterdata-uservice-dummy/src/test/java/com/nextuple/README.md

     │       └── nextuple
     │           ├── AbstractSpringBootTest.java (Abstract class to initialize the test container) │           ├── masterdata
-    │           │   ├── AbstractProxyTest.java (Abstract class to initialize any proxy specific test container & common methods)
+    │           │   ├── AbstractContainerTest.java (Abstract class to initialize any container specific test container & common methods)
     │           │   ├── AbstractPerfTest.java (Abstract class to initialize any perf specific test container & common methods)
-    │           │   ├── proxy (Folder to keep all the proxy test classes) │           │   │   └── NodeProxyTest.java (Test class to test the Node proxy.
+    │           │   ├── container (Folder to keep all the container test classes) │           │   │   └── NodeContainerTest.java (Test class to test the Node container.
 Can be referred to as a template) │           │   └── utils
     │           │       └── SpringBootTestUtil.java (Templatization of util methods)
     │           └── README.md